 Homemade broth is rich in vital nutrients that benefit kids far more than a zucchini slice.
 Bone broth may sound like a strange food, but it is essentially a staple found in most cultures and used as the base of “mom’s homemade chicken soup”.
 Bone broth can be easily made from scratch using beef, chicken, fish or other bones.
 The minerals, gelatin, and glycosaminoglycans in bone broth promote proper development of bone and dental structure, as well as healthy hair, nails and joints.
 Bone broth can also help with digestive problems, food allergies, and immune health.
 It is a great medicine food for children’s developing digestive tracts as well as a home remedy for treating the common cold.

 3. Cultured Foods

-“Cultured” foods have nothing to do with coming from a foreign country or a fancy art gallery, though in the not so recent past, most traditional cuisines always included some cultured foods – from pickled ginger in Japan and Kimchi in korea to sauerkraut in Germany and yogurt in the mediterranean.
-Cultured foods contain naturally occurring probiotics that provide kids with a wide variety of health benefits by by populating the digestive tract with healthy bacteria.
-Cultured foods and beverages are allowed to sour or ferment naturally through a process called fermentation which boosts their nutritional value and making your entire meal easier to digest.
-The taste of culture foods may need to be gradually acquired for some kids, so start slow with full fat yogurt and then move into traditional cultured beverages like kombucha or kefir “sodas” before venturing into sweet gingered carrots, pickles, and more adventures cultured veggies.
+“Cultured” foods have nothing to do with coming from a foreign country or a fancy art gallery, though in the not so recent past, most traditional cuisines always included some cultured foods – from pickled ginger in Japan and Kimchi in Korea to sauerkraut in Germany and yogurt in the Mediterranean.
+Cultured foods contain naturally occurring probiotics that provide kids with a wide variety of health benefits by populating the digestive tract with healthy bacteria.
+Cultured foods and beverages are allowed to sour or ferment naturally through a process called fermentation which boosts their nutritional value, making your entire meal easier to digest.
+The taste of cultured foods may need to be gradually acquired for some kids, so start slow with full fat yogurt and then move into traditional cultured beverages like kombucha or kefir “sodas” before venturing into sweet gingered carrots, pickles, and more adventurous cultured veggies.

 4. Seasonal, Local Produce